Hub E City

 The channel is a Homemade Theme channel by StarHub TV, along with HUB VV Drama (including On Demand), HUB Sports (4 different numbered channels, as well as HUB Sports Arena), HUB Sensasi, HUB Dunia Sinema On Demand, HUB Ru Yi Hokkien On Demand and HUB Varnam VOD.

 In February 2012, for a period of 7 weeks, E City was the broadcaster of the Mandarin version of Fairprice Family Cook Off (S2).
 The English version was broadcast by the Asian Food Channel (Ch 435).

-In July 2012, for a period of 10 weeks, E City broadcast Sunsilk Academy Fantasia, the first reality singing competition in Singaporean after two and a half years.
-Subscribers could view the contestants' status every night, including the delayed broadcast of the weekly rounds.
-Subscribers could also watch the contestants' status live on the now defunct Academy Fantasia Channel (Ch 110).

-TV shows from April 2011

-These are the shows that have been broadcast on E City since April 2011, according to the colours of the logo, blue, orange, green and purple respectively.
-Variety specials are not included in this list.